Invisible Deck by Charlie Miller and U. F. Grant

 • No sleight of hand required, making it beginner-friendly

-• Versatile for close-up, parlour, and stage magic
+• Versatile for close-up, walk-around, and stage settings

 Pros

-• Easy to learn and perform, ideal for all skill levels
+• Easy to learn and perform with minimal practice

 Cons